Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with Classic GCN

-In the original GCN framework, the edge weight $a_{ij}$ can be inherently interpreted as a similarity coefficient between nodes $i$ and $j$.
-This concept is particularly relevant in the context of network localization, where the notion of similarity signifies proximity, essentially indicating a small Euclidean distance $d(\mathbf{p}_i, \mathbf{p}_j)$ between nodes.
-To operationalize this idea, we introduce a Euclidean distance threshold, denoted by $T_h$, to determine whether an edge exists or not between any two nodes.
-As further elaborated in Sec.~\ref{sec: GCN_analysis}, this threshold plays a crucial role in localization performance.
-Through thresholding, a refined adjacency matrix $\mathbf{A}\in\mathbb{R}^{N \times N}$ is constructed as follows:
+In this subsection, our focus lies on the formulation of the network localization problem utilizing classical GCNs.
+We formally define an undirected graph associated with a wireless network as ${\mathcal{G}} = ({\mathcal{V}}, \mathbf{A})$, where $\mathcal{V}$ denotes the set of nodes $\{v_1,v_2, \ldots, v_N\}$ in the network, including anchors and agents, and $\mathbf{A}\in\mathbb{R}^{N \times N}$ is a symmetric binary adjacency matrix.
+In classical GCNs, each element $a_{ij}$ of $\mathbf{A}$ represents the existence of the edge connecting nodes $v_i$ and $v_j$, which can be inherently interpreted as a measure of similarity between nodes $i$ and $j$.
+While, in the context of network localization, the concept of similarity is particularly relevant to proximity, essentially indicated by the Euclidean distance $d_{ij}$ between nodes.
+To integrate this concept into the GCN-based method, we introduce an Euclidean distance threshold, denoted as $T_h$, to determine the existence of an edge between any two nodes, i.e., whether two nodes are proximal.
+Therefore, by applying this threshold, the adjacency matrix $\mathbf{A}$ is constructed as follows: